Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Chemical Master Equation

-obtained from Eq.(\ref{master4}) by blocking the transition to the state $m=0$ from $m=1$.
-Note that a stationary distribution of a Markov chain without a cycle must obey a stronger condition called the detailed balance~\cite{kogo,kelly,julpre}, which is
+First, we compute the stationary distribution.
+In general, obtaining an analytic form of the stationary solution is difficult, and one often resorts to additional approximations such as WKB formalism~\cite{assaf,meerson1,assaf4,mobilia5,assaf6,assaf9,lohmar10,gott13,assaf21,mendez25,smith26, kamenev,assaf27,assaf28,assaf29,assaf33,assaf34,doering38,khasin7,black11,khasin16,gabel17,kamen31,assaf32}.
+However, the stationary solution of Eq.(\ref{master4}) can be computed exactly, by noting that a stationary distribution of a Markov chain without a cycle must obey a stronger condition called the detailed balance~\cite{kogo,kelly,julpre}, which is